klauspost/compress/README.md

 * Literal byte matching using SSE 4.2 for faster string comparisons.
 * Bulk hashing on matches.
 * Much faster dictionary indexing with `NewWriterDict()`/`Reset()`.
+* Make Bit Coder faster by assuming we are on a 64 bit CPU.

 ```